 Proxying cross-domain requests using Symfony 2

-This article provides information on how to initiate cross-domain requests through the proxy using Curl and Symfony 2.
+This article explains how to initiate cross-domain requests through a proxy using cURL and Symfony 2.

 The usual scenario looks like this:

-1. The client sends ajax request to the server
+- The client sends an AJAX request to your server.

-2. Your server forwards request to external/remote server
+- Your server forwards the request to an external (remote) server.

-First, check if the client request is XmlHttpRequest.
-This can be done using Symfony 2 built-in method:
+As a first step, check if the client request is an XmlHttpRequest.
+Symfony 2 provides a built-in method for this:

 $request->isXmlHttpRequest()

-The following are the steps for creating an Ajax request.
+The following steps describe how to create an AJAX request.

-We need some data to create a curl request on the server-side.
+You'll need some data to create a cURL request on the server side.

-For this example, you need to send an object with the following properties to your server.
+For this example, send an object with the following properties to your server:

 restUrl: "external-api-url", // Your target url on remote server